 - Produces voice with assistance from the lips, tongue, palate and pharynx

 - Assists in Respiration/Breathing (controls the air column and the amount of air that passes through it)

-- Plays a role in the Valsalva maneuver, the production of cough and in increasing intrabdominal pressure during delivery or defecation
+- Plays a role in the Valsalva maneuver, the production of a cough and in increasing intraabdominal pressure during delivery or defecation

 A Clinical Approach to the Larynx